 Perhaps using uppers followed by downers to just feel “normal.”
 Drug cocktailing (using several drugs at once) taxes the heart as wells as the brain in extreme ways, upping the risk of being hospitalized, an unintended overdose or even death.
 Does being “cool” or popular seem more important to you than maintaining your health and wellbeing?
 Do you not want deal with something that is really bothering you which is hurting you?

 These all could be indications that you are trying to numb yourself and avoiding facing the inevitable consequences.
 Psychotherapy can help you uncover the roadblocks that are standing in your way.

 When things take a turn for the worse emotionally, that is often reflected in work performance.
 You may now feel that your job is repetitive, uninteresting and just plain stupid busywork, even though you used to find it fulfilling in the past.

 Your concentration, attention and memory may also be suffering due to your negative state of mind.
 As a result your work performance may be suffering as well as your reviews may be also reflecting this negative change.
 This might be a sign that you need to consider psychotherapy and speaking with a qualified professional.

 Have you lost interest in things your previously enjoyed and looked forward to?

 If things that you used to enjoy seem to have little meaning any more, it can be a sign that something is not quite right.
-If you’re constantly feeling tired, disillusioned, lack hope for the future and feel things are not going to change for the better, it may be times to see psychotherapy along with a complete physical exam by an experienced physician to determine what is causing your sadness and rule out any medical condition that may be the possible cause.
+If you’re constantly feeling tired, disillusioned, lack hope for the future and feel things are not going to change for the better, it may be time to begin therapy along with a complete physical exam by an experienced physician to determine what is causing your sadness and rule out any medical condition that may be the possible cause.

-The psychotherapy process could help you regain some clarity or assist your in regrouping and shifting your goals and priorities in a more suitable direction.
+The psychotherapy process could help you regain some clarity or assist you in regrouping and shifting your goals and priorities in a more suitable direction.